weng-yue/handytrack/README.md

 ---

-# HandyTrack – Manual image tracking tool
+# HandyTrack – Manual Particle Tracking GUI

-Manual image tracking tool with hotkey controls, mouse scroller navigation, and interpolation to fill trajectories.

----
+Version 1.0 — University of Minnesota, FFIL Lab

+HandyTrack is a Python-based graphical tool for manual particle tracking in image sequences.
+It provides frame navigation, hotkey-driven interaction, threshold visualization, and interpolation-based trajectory completion.

+[//]: # (Tracking data is exported as CSV files compatible with downstream analysis pipelines.)

+[//]: # (---)

-📖 **Manual Tracker – User Guide**
+[//]: # (📖 **Manual Tracker – User Guide**)

-This GUI allows you to manually track particles across .tif images, view and edit tracks, and export tracking data into CSV files.
+[//]: # (This GUI allows you to manually track particles across .tif images, view and edit tracks, and export tracking data into CSV files.)

 ---
 **Authors**